u01jmg3/docs/cashier-paddle.md

         'trial_ends_at' => now()->addDays(10)
     ]);

-Cashier refers to this type of trial as a "generic trial", since it is not attached to any existing subscription.
+Cashier refers to this type of trial as a "generic trial" since it is not attached to any existing subscription.
 The `onTrial` method on the `User` instance will return `true` if the current date is not past the value of `trial_ends_at`:

     if ($user->onTrial()) {
         // User is within their trial period...